brainbrian/brainbrian-gatsby/content/projects/2018-08-20-rei/index.md

 ![REI 2](./rei-2.webp)

 We used a continuous integrated environment with Docker, Java, Jenkins and more.
 I was responsible for upgrading to ES6 linting standards with [Vue.js](https://vuejs.org).
 We delivered pages and components that could be used throughout the REI website.
-Dependency management on the frontend is done via our private NPM repository.

 ![REI 3](./rei-3.webp)

+While there we began migrating these component to use our [Cedar Design System](https://rei.github.io/rei-cedar-docs/).
+Dependency management on the frontend is done via npm.